AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 have been restored to a condition of this kind, then the nature of this body of ours will undergo a change into the glory of a spiritual body.\"

-In \"Contra Celsum\" (B. VIII), Orion says: \"We assert that the Word, who is the Wisdom of God, shall bring together all intelligent creatures, and convert them into his own perfection, through the instrumentality of their free will and of their own exertions.
+In *Contra Celsum*,[^263] Origen says: \"We assert that the Word, who is the Wisdom of God, shall bring together all intelligent creatures, and convert them into his own perfection, through the instrumentality of their free will and of their own exertions.
 The Word is more powerful than all the diseases of the soul, and he applies his remedies to each one according to the pleasure of God--- for the name of God is to be invoked by all, so that all shall serve him with one consent.\"

+## Mercy and Justice Harmonious.

-The heresy that has wrought so much harm in modern theology, that justness and goodness in God are different and hostile attributes was advocated, Origen says, by \"some\" in his day, and he meets it admirably,[^265] by showing that the two attributes are identical in their purpose. \"Justice is goodness,\" he declares. \"God confers benefits justly, and punishes with kindness, since neither goodness without justice, nor justice without goodness, can display the dignity of the divine nature.\"
+The heresy that has wrought so much harm in modern theology, that justness and goodness in God are different and hostile attributes was advocated, Origen says, by \"some\" in his day, and he meets it admirably,[^264] by showing that the two attributes are identical in their purpose. \"Justice is goodness,\" he declares. \"God confers benefits justly, and punishes with kindness, since neither goodness without justice, nor justice without goodness, can display the dignity of the divine nature.\"

+## Origen's Grand Statement.

 Origen argues that God must be passionless because unchanging.
 Wrath, hatred, repentance, are ascribed to him in the Bible because human